-Mitigation areas are geographic locations within the TMAA where the Navy will implement additional mitigation measures (i.e., geographic mitigation, in addition to procedural mitigation).
-The Navy completed an assessment of the TMAA to develop mitigation areas for the Proposed Action.
+Mitigation areas are geographic locations where the Navy will implement additional mitigation measures (i.e., geographic mitigation, in addition to procedural mitigation).
+The Navy completed an assessment of the Study Area to develop mitigation areas for the Proposed Action.
 The Navy reanalyzed existing mitigation areas implemented under the 2016 GOA Final SEIS/OEIS and assessed habitats suggested through comments received during NEPA scoping or identified internally by the Navy.
-The Navy will also assess mitigation recommendations received through public comments on this

-SEIS/OEIS, and mitigation identified by regulatory agencies during the consultation and permitting processes.
-The Navy's initial biological effectiveness and operational assessments of mitigation areas developed for this SEIS/OEIS are presented in Section 5.4 (Geographic Mitigation to be Implemented).
+The Navy also assessed mitigation recommendations received through public comments on the 2020 GOA Draft SEIS/OEIS, and mitigation identified by regulatory agencies during the consultation and permitting processes.
+The Navy's biological effectiveness and operational assessments of mitigation areas developed for this Final SEIS/OEIS are presented in Section 5.4 (Geographic Mitigation to be Implemented).